fishheadwithchili/kikipounamu/doc/WIN11_DEPLOYMENT_GUIDE.en.md

     *   Fix: Run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`.
 *   **FFmpeg Not Found**:
     *   Ensure you have downloaded FFmpeg and added its `bin` directory to your Windows System Environment Variables `Path`.
 Restart your terminal for changes to take effect.
+*   **Redis Command Not Found (redis-server / redis-cli)**:
+    *   Error: `The term 'redis-server' is not recognized...`
+    *   Cause: Redis installation directory is not in the system Path, though the service might be running in the background.
+    *   Fix: Add `C:\Program Files\Redis` to your User Environment Variables Path. **You must restart your terminal** for changes to take effect.